An Ember in the Ashes by Sabaa Tahir

 It is in this brutal world, inspired by ancient Rome, that Laia lives with her grandparents and older brother.
 The family ekes out an existence in the Empire’s impoverished backstreets.
 They do not challenge the Empire.
 They’ve seen what happens to those who do.

 But when Laia’s brother is arrested for treason, Laia is forced to make a decision.
 In exchange for help from rebels who promise to rescue her brother, she will risk her life to spy for them from within the Empire’s greatest military academy.

 There, Laia meets Elias, the school’s finest soldier—and secretly, its most unwilling.
 Elias wants only to be free of the tyranny he’s being trained to enforce.
 He and Laia will soon realize that their destinies are intertwined—and that their choices will change the fate of the Empire itself.

 An Ember in the Ashes was something totally unlike any other YA fantasy book I’ve ever read.
 In a world of salad, it’s cake.
-(Again with the cake, Marie?
-Yes.
+(Yes.
 I’m hungry and all I can think about is cake.
-Or I’m not hungry and all I can think about is cake.
-There isn’t a difference.
 Go easy.)

 “Life is made of so many moments that mean nothing.
 Then one day, a single moment comes along to define every second that comes after.
 Such moments are tests of courage, of strength.”